g00glen00b/dimitri.codes/content/posts/2022-03-22-unit-testing-spring-boot/index.md

 If you use Mockito to test this, you would use `verify()` to check if a specific method was called.
 Rather than focusing on the way we implement this, the goal should be to check whether the status has been set to 401.

-### Frequently asked questions

-When talking about unit testing, there are a few questions that usually pop up.
-In this section I'll answer those.

-#### Should I write unit tests for my getters and setters?

-This depends on whether your getters and setters contain additional logic like the `setQuantity()` method in my earlier examples.
-If they don't contain additional logic, it's better to spend time on writing unit tests for actual business logic.

-In addition, you should only generate getters and setters if you use them.
-That means that if you write unit tests for other classes, the getters and setters will be implicitly tested as well.

-#### Should I write unit tests for my configuration classes?

-No. As I mentioned earlier, your tests should focus on **behaviour** rather than on implementation details.
-Your configuration is nothing more than an implementation detail for a specific goal.
-Your configuration can be tested implicitly by writing integration or end-to-end tests, but not with unit tests.

-#### How many unit tests should I write?
+### What should I test

+Before I round up things, I want to cover one topic that is commonly asked. **What should I test**?
+The answer is: **it depends**.

-Ideally, you should write your tests before you implement your code.
+Ideally, you should write your tests before you start implementing it.
+This is what we call **Test Driven Development** or **TDD**.
-This means that basically all your code should be tested.
+This means that all business logic should be tested.
-In practice, you rarely see projects with 100% coverage.
+However, in practice we rarely see projects with 100% coverage.
-This is something you should decide with your development team.
+The best thing to do is to discuss a testing goal with your team.

-If you're using IntelliJ, you can choose to run your tests with coverage.
-This can be done by clicking the green arrow next to your test and choosing the third option.
+If you're using IntelliJ, you can view your testing coverage by clicking the green arrow next to your test and choosing the third option called "**Run ... with Coverage**".

 ![Screenshot of the options of running a test within IntelliJ](./images/run-options-intellij.png)